kksgEC0433/HematoVision-Advanced-Blood-Cell-Classification-Using-Transfer-Learning/Demo ScreenShots/README.md

-This Folder Contains All the DEMO ScreenShots that I have prepared
+This Folder Contains All the OUTPUT ScreenShots that I have got when I was Running the program